jing-qian/jing-qian.github.io/README.md

 ## Description

-This is the source code of **Jiawei Wu | Homepage**.
+This is the source code of **Jing Qian | Homepage**.

-Please directly visit: http://jiaweiwu.me/ to see this website.
+Please directly visit: http://jingqian.me/ to see this website.

 ## Acknowledgement